Quarterly Market Commentary

 How Has the NFC Tactical Asset Allocation Pool Performed During This Time?

-• Over the past three months the Pool gained in value with a return of +1.86% (vs. the TSX Composite Total Return Index at -0.53%).
+• Over the past three months the NFC Tactical Asset Allocation Pool the “Pool”) gained in value with a return of +2.91% (vs. the TSX Composite Total Return Index at +3.76%).

-• This means to us that the Pool return (+15.26%) captured more than 100% of the upside of the return of the S&P TSX Composite Index (+12.13%), while significantly exceeding the 70% upside target.
+• This means to us that the Pool return (+16.34%) captured 75.5% of the upside of the return of the TSX Composite Total Return Index over the past 12 months.

 Digging a little deeper, over the past 12 months:

-• The defensive component of the Pool gained by +16.40%, far outpacing the broad Core Canadian Universe Bond Index (XBB).
-As interest rates leveled off and declined (slightly), the market value of our individual bond holdings increased significantly, with the 12-month returns of several bonds gaining by +10.0% to +30.0%.
+• The defensive component of the Pool gained by +20.4%, far outpacing the broad Core Canadian Universe Bond Index (XBB, +3.98%).
+As interest rates declined, the market value of our individual bond holdings increased significantly, with the 12-month returns of several bonds and Preferred Shares gaining by over +30.0%.

 Note: We reference the Pool returns throughout this document because the Pool will either represent 100% of your portfolio or approximately 40% to 60% of your portfolio and it is a good proxy for your overall portfolio returns depending on your fees and risk profile.

-In summary, the core of your portfolio, the Pool, has performed well over the past three and 12 months, is generating a total distribution (interest and dividends) of approximately 4% – 4.5% annually and yet is invested today in a neutral – balanced manner.
-This is good!
-Positive returns with relative lower risk.
+In summary, the core of your portfolio, the Pool, has performed well over the past three and 12 months, is generating a total distribution (interest and dividends) of approximately 4% annually and yet is invested today in a neutral – balanced manner.

 What have we been doing over the past few months?